WebDev-Guy/i-spy-a-shape/README.md

 To modify any of these settings:

-1. Open the `js/game.js` file in a text editor
+1. Open the `js/modules/config.js` file in a text editor
-2. Locate the `gameConfig` object at the top of the file
+2. Locate the `gameConfig` object
 3. Change the desired values
 4. Save the file and refresh the game in your browser